-Are you enthusiastic about helping achieve objectives that help rural Nebraska communities thrive economically and gain stronger security?
-If you have a passion for organizing and engaging people, then you may be our next Rural Community Advocate!
-Knowing that you are a strong advocate for building a better rural future for people, you need to take a look at this opportunity.
+Are you enthusiastic about helping rural Nebraska communities thrive?
+If you have a passion for educating and engaging people, then you can be our next Rural Community Advocate!
 This position has a salary range of $36,000-$43,000 with top-notch benefits that have a cash value ranging from $10,000 to $29,500, depending on family status and tenure with the Center.
 Come work for a great organization that has great employees, all working towards one goal of strengthening rural communities.

 The Center for Rural Affairs is hiring a Rural Community Advocate.
 The Rural Community Advocate will report to a Senior Policy Associate and will assist with community organizing, constituent engagement, data management, and effective advocacy.

-This is a full-time non-exempt position.
-Preferred location is our Lyons, Nebraska office.
-An arrangement to work from a different existing Center office, a home office, or a newly established remote office may be considered.
-Frequent travel throughout the state is required.
+This is a full-time non-exempt position based in an existing, newly established, or home office in a rural community in Eastern, Nebraska.
+Occasional travel throughout the state is required.
 This position has a salary range of $36,000-$43,000, commensurate with experience, with a top-notch benefit package that has a cash value ranging from $10,000 to $29,500, depending on family status and tenure with the Center.

 Duties & Responsibilities